 Ankle Monitoring System

-David Boruchowitz, Captain of Nye County Sheriff’s Office, knows firsthand the versatility of GUARDIAN RFID’s device, the SPARTAN.
+David Boruchowitz, Captain of the Nye County Sheriff’s Office, knows firsthand the versatility of GUARDIAN RFID’s device, the SPARTAN.
 Working in Nye County, Nevada, David understands that resources are limited in the community.
-David and his team wanted to provide inmates with minor offenses the ability to serve their time from the confines of their homes, while continuing to work and support their families.
+David and his team wanted to provide inmates with minor offenses the ability to serve their time from the confines of their homes while continuing to work and support their families.
 Inmates that are given this privilege wear an RFID wristband around their ankle, allowing officers the ability to monitor them just as they would inside facility walls.
 This practice of operation is known as the Ankle Monitoring Program.

-Nye County started operating with GUARDIAN RFID products in 2018 but started the Ankle Monitoring program in 2019 to help decrease population overcrowding inside the facility.
+Nye County started operating with GUARDIAN RFID products in 2018 and started the Ankle Monitoring program in 2019 to help decrease population overcrowding inside the facility.
 Once the COVID-19 outbreak hit, it also eliminated the amount of virus exposure.
-Although there aren’t as many inmates inside the facility, it doesn’t decrease the staffs’ amount of work.
+Although there aren’t as many inmates inside the facility, it doesn’t decrease the staff's amount of work.
 Officers are still responsible for tracking inmates on house arrest just as much as inmates behind cell doors.
-Although they may have a different procedure of tracking the inmates outside the facility, they follow the same standards of frequency and duration times.
+Although they may have a different procedure for tracking the inmates outside the facility, they follow the same standards of frequency and duration times.
 Verifying off-site inmates is no different than verifying on-site inmates, you’re able to control logging and reporting the exact same way.
 Having identical standards allows a very small window for inconsistencies, furthering facility safety and security.

 Nye County’s jail holds roughly 120 inmates and allows 9 to 10 inmates to be a part of the Ankle Monitoring Program at a time, meaning they allow 10 percent of their population to serve their time from house arrest.
 How are inmates selected to have this opportunity?
 It’s 100 percent up to the judge.
 Most of the selected inmates have minor offenses, but everyone who is designated to be on house arrest instead of incarcerated is court ordered.
 In fact, there’s been a case where a judge sent an inmate to a rehabilitation center with an ankle monitor so Nye County could still verify him/her in their headcount checks in the Ankle Monitoring Program.